 Dad and I were just a few days into our annual spring camping trip.
 Back then — all those years ago — we stayed for a week.
 Dad took vacation.
 And before my kids were born, a less complicated life permitted these extended stays.
 We camped in the same spot, high atop a mountain, year after year.
 Then, early each morning, we’d drive down the east side or the west.
-Either way, both rocky roads met the same meandering river, tucked away into state forest land as it wound and barreled around multiple U-turns along the course.
+Either way, both rocky roads met the same meandering river, tucked away into state forest land as it wound and barreled downstream around multiple U-turns along its course.

 With two days of hard rain, the fish turned off.
 Being springtime on a popular river, there were enough anglers out there in the beginning.
 At first, short conversations with fly fishers remained positive, hopeful even, that the added flow would stir the already feeding trout into a frenzy, maybe making a good thing even better.
 That didn’t happen.
-And after two days, with the river now bank-full, the out-of-state plates went home — or they stayed at camp.
+And after two days, with the river now bank-full, the out-of-state plates went home, or they stayed at camp.

 Regardless, Dad and I fished.
 And we hoped.

 We were waiting on luck.

 We fished the tribs the day before Dad had to leave, and that was great exploration — good to be back to some favorite haunts and watch the Border Collie run and hurdle gracefully at full speed through the woods of fallen timber.
 His athletic form leaped and bounded across, up and over broken hemlocks.
 He cut through tangles of branches with ease, eyes forward, never a misstep, as though he had radar or some sixth sense.
 The way that dog ran through the woods was a marvel.
 And I think we chose the far valley as much for his pleasure than for our own fishing — which was slow.